West Coast Eagles: 2014–2024: Simpson era, fourth premiership and downfall

+COVID and an extensive injury list saw many key players sidelined and West Coast's performance decline rapidly over the next two years.
+The 2022 season saw the Eagles finish 17th on the ladder with 2 wins and 20 losses, avoiding the wooden spoon by percentage.
+The 2023 season was West Coast's worst season in history, losing five games by more than 100 points on the way to an 18th-placed finish with 3 wins and 20 losses, thus claiming the second wooden spoon in the club's history.

+On 9 July 2024, following no improvement in on-field performances despite the best player availability in three seasons, the club announced that Adam Simpson had been sacked as coach.

+Andrew McQualter was appointed West Coast's senior coach in September 2024, replacing caretaker senior coach Jarrad Schofield.

 Finance and ownership

-The West Coast Eagles have been owned in full by the West Australian Football Commission (WAFC) since 1989.
-The club was originally owned and operated by Indian Pacific Limited, a publicly listed company that was delisted from the Australian Stock Exchange in 1990 after 75% of the shares were bought out by the WAFC.
+The West Coast Eagles have been owned by the West Australian Football Commission (WAFC) since 1989.
+The club was originally owned and operated by Indian Pacific Limited, a publicly listed company that was delisted from the Australian Securities Exchange in 1990 after 75% of the shares were bought out by the WAFC.
 The last minority shareholders were bought out in 2000.
-West Coast pay approximately $3 million in rent to the WAFC for the use of Subiaco Oval, and 50–70% of overall profits.
-In 2001, a South African investment company, Southern African Investments Ltd. (SAIL), had proposed a AUD$25-million deal for a 49-percent stake in the club, with the bid being rejected in 2003.
+During the 2010s West Coast paid approximately $3 million in rent to the WAFC for the use of Subiaco Oval, and 50–70% of overall profits.
+In 2001, a South African investment company, Southern African Investments Limited, had proposed a AUD$25-million deal for a 49-percent stake in the club, with the bid being rejected in 2003.
 In 2011, it was reported that the AFL had lobbied to take over the ownership of both the Eagles and the Fremantle Football Club from the WAFC.